 What is different about your course?

-My course is designed to put across the essence of the doula and also incorporates my 19 years’ of experience working as a doula.
-I have trained with both Penny Simkin and Phyllis Klaus, two of the founders of DONA (Doulas Of North America) as well as a number of other leaders in their specific fields.
-Phyllis Klaus, together with her husband Marshall and their friend John Kennell, carried out the very first studies into the doula effect and I believe that I am the only doula course facilitator in the UK who has trained with these elders of the doula movement.
-I bring a wealth of experiences as a working doula, combined with my academic studies in Social Science and an enormous passion for supporting women and people in all they do!
+The course is designed to put across the essence of the doula and incorporates 20 years’ of experience working as a doula.
+Kicki has trained with both Penny Simkin and Phyllis Klaus, two of the founders of DONA (Doulas Of North America) and we believe that no other doula course creators in the UK have trained with these elders of the doula movement.
+Our facilitators bring a wealth of experiences as working doulas, combined with an enormous passion for supporting women and families in all they do!

 Can I pay for the course in instalments?

-There are three different payment options available to you when you book on the course.
+There are two different payment options available to you when you book on the course.
 You can find the options here .

 Do you offer a scholarship?

 Yes!
 We know that there are racial inequalities in maternity care.
-The MBRRACE-UK report, shows that Black women are five times more likely to die as a result of pregnancy than white women.
-Women with Mixed Ethnicity are three times as likely to die as white women and Asian women twice as likely to die.
-We acknowledge that our membership does not have diverse representation of colour, and we deeply wish to change that.
-There is currently an under-representation of doulas from the Black, Asian and Mixed Ethnic communities and we know that having a doula could help save women’s and babies’ lives.
-We are, therefore, offering a grant of £350 which will cover half of the course fee on any of our Aspiring Doula courses.
+We acknowledge that our membership does not have the level of diverse representation of colour that we would like, and we deeply wish to change that.
+There is currently an under-representation of doulas from the Black, Asian and Mixed Ethnic communities.
+We are, therefore, offering a grant of £358 which will cover half of the course fee.

 To apply, please send an email with no more than 500 words to email@example.com with the subject line “Scholarship Application”, and please let us know who you are, the work you’re doing in your community and why you think you’re a good candidate for our grant.
 Also include which course date and venue you can attend.